Unlock Democracy

 Unlock Democracy is a British pressure group, based in London.
 The organisation campaigns for a more participatory democracy in Britain, founded upon a written constitution.

 Unlock Democracy works to promote democratic reform across the political spectrum and is not aligned with any political party.
 The organisation's activities include producing a range of publications, lobbying politicians and political parties and working on projects to promote greater public involvement in politics, at both local and national levels.

 Unlock Democracy is led by a governing council, elected by all members biannually.
 The council in turn elects its own chair and a management board which oversees the day to day running of the organisation.
 It is funded from three main sources: grant income for specific projects from various foundations and trusts, subscriptions and donations from its members and supporters, and income from its subsidiary company Rodell Properties Ltd.

-The founding director was Peter Facey, who was director of Unlock Democracy's predecessor organisation the New Politics Network in 2001, and later becoming director of Charter 88.
-He was responsible for the merger of the two organisations in 2007, creating Unlock Democracy.
-Being succeeded as director in 2013 by long-time Deputy Director Alexandra Runswick, who led the organisation until early 2020.
+The founding director was Peter Facey, who was director of Unlock Democracy's predecessor organisation the New Politics Network in 2001, later becoming co-director and director of Charter 88.
+Ron Bailey was co-director of Charter 88 with Facey between 2004–06, with Facey acting as sole director between 2006–07.

-In October 2020, former Liberal Democrat MP Tom Brake was appointed as the new director of Unlock Democracy.
+Facey was responsible for the merger of the two organisations in 2007, creating Unlock Democracy.
+He was succeeded as director in 2013 by long-time deputy director Alexandra Runswick, who led the organisation until early 2020.
+In October 2020, former Liberal Democrat MP Tom Brake was appointed as the director of Unlock Democracy.